Spaces for Ideas Marketing Banner

 The introduction of the “red dot award: design concept” is a timely answer to a gaping void: where does it begin.
 The celebration of an idea, the elevation of its driving potential at pre-production and pre-market stage places concrete claim on spontaneous sketches as intellectual anime, paper origami as floating prototypes and juxtaposed hyperlinks as virtual inter-connectors.

-It was a pretty exciting affair, with a lot of great atmosphere, great people, and great designs.
+It was a pretty exciting affair, with a lot of great atmospheres, great people, and great designs.
 The awards ceremony was conducted very interestingly.
 The stage was actually set up like a fashion catwalk that ran the length of the rectangular room.
-It bisected the room and had 3 rows of seats on either side of the long stage.
-There was a large wide wall that were made up of 5 or so LCD projector screens located behind the audience’s seating positions that provided a 180 degree panoramic view of the different designs and rational that was projected on to it.
+It bisected the room and had three rows of seats on either side of the long stage.
+There was a large wide wall that was made up of 5 or so LCD projector screens located behind the audience’s seating positions that provided a 180-degree panoramic view of the different designs and rational that were projected on to it.

 When the winners were called up, they would enter the catwalk from one of the ends.
-When they reach the middle, they accepted their award from Mr Ken Khoo (President of Red-Dot Singapore) and Mr Peter Zec (President of Red-Dot world wide) and would then continue their walk of fame to the other end.
-I really like the significance of this whole process, as product designers have always lived in the shadows of their fashion counterparts in both the glamour and remuneration!
+When they reached the middle, they accepted their award from Mr. Ken Khoo (President of Red-Dot Singapore) and Mr. Peter Zec (President of Red-Dot worldwide) and would then continue their walk of fame to the other end.
+I really like the significance of this whole process, as product designers have always lived in the shadows of their fashion counterparts in both glamour and remuneration!

-So I thought it would be very cool, to end this review, for my dear readers to have a look at my 3 submission boards that I sent in for the award as they have only used 1 of my many pictures for the on-line winners portfolio.
+So I thought it would be very cool to end this review for my dear readers to have a look at my three submission boards that I sent in for the award, as they have only used 1 of my many pictures for the online winner’s portfolio.

 The standard beauty shot!
 Edit: Click to view a larger image.